 THE SHORT STORY

-BE COURAGEOUS.
-BE USEFUL.
-BE READY FOR ANYTHING.
+COURAGEOUS.
+USEFUL.
+READY FOR ANYTHING.

 2015 - We became aware of an opportunity to grow more physically, mentally and socially.
 Shared experiences create a bond, yes, but demanding, shared hardships create a brother/sisterhood.
 Spartan Race became the new and exciting social event that brought people together.
 Whether that was obstacle racing or the team building, Hurricane Heats, the Warrior's Ethos reminded us that we can do better in so many areas of our lives.
 Our community grew, the random workouts turned into structured training and the competition awoke within us to get better every single day.
 "Today, we will be better than yesterday."
 A greater mind, body and life.
 Once we lit that wick, the burning desire to share that process materialized into what it has become today, growing and continually evolving.